 Personal loan application process

-- Decide what kind of loan you want – secured, unsecured, payday, etc.
+Choose what kind of loan you want – secured, unsecured, payday, etc.

-- Click ‘Go to Site’ when you find a product on finder.com.au that you’d like to apply for
+Click "Go to Site" when you find a product on finder.com.au that you’d like to apply for.

-Fill out the lender’s online application form and submit it (see below for the documents you’ll need)
+Fill out the lender’s online application form and submit it (see below for the documents you’ll need).

-The lender will get in touch with you and tell you whether you have been approved, and how much they are willing to lend you.
+The lender will get in touch with you and tell you whether you have been approved and how much they are willing to lend you.

 Documents you need to apply

 Details of your assets.
-This includes any properties or vehicles you own as well as any savings you have accumulated.
+You will need to list any properties or vehicles you own as well as any savings.